mendix/docs-site-test/content/en/docs/data-hub/share-data/_index.md

 	{{% alert color="info" %}}For more information about roles in Data Hub, see [Roles in Data Hub](/data-hub/#data-hub-roles).{{% /alert %}}

-For more details on searching in the Data Hub Catalog and the **Search Details** screen, see [How to Search in the Data Hub Catalog](../data-hub-catalog/search).
+For more details on searching in the Data Hub Catalog and the **Search Details** screen, see .
 You can also explore registered services in the Data Hub Landscape.
 For more information, see [How to Use the Data Hub Landscape](/data-hub/data-hub-landscape/).

 ## 6 Using the Customer Dataset in Another App